Paul-Ramshaw/Sportify-Firebase-Admin/README.md

 # Sportify-Firebase-Admin

 This application uses the Firebase-Admin SDK to (re)seed the Sportify development databases.
 Sportify-Firebase-Admin will repopulate the Firebase Authentication and Firestore databases with sample user and event data.
+More information about Sportify can be found here: https://github.com/Paul-Ramshaw/sportify.

 ## Important